Year 6 - Blue Jays and Red Kites

 Curriculum

-Year 6 - Spring Curriculum 2024
+Year 6 - Long Term Plan 2024 2025

-Year 6 - Summer Curriculum 2024
+Year 6 - Autumn Curriculum 2024

-Transition Support Project for Calderdale Primary Schools
+Moving to High School - Transition Support Project for Calderdale Primary Schools

 The Calderdale Transition Support Project (TSP) involves a partnership of local organisations working together to support children, parents/carers and school staff.
 The service supports students in years 5 & 6 to manage the emotional impact of transition from primary school to secondary school.
 Click the link for further information.